jacsamell/foundry-connect/README.md

 * Needs a proper CICD solution setting up e.g CircleCI or GitHub Actions
 * The Instance of connect needs IAM permissions to execute the lambda function - theoretically the custom resource lambda could grant this permission to the existing instance but this doesn't seem ideal
 * Contact Flow won't automatically be deployed if you change the template

+* Overwrites for repeat callers
+* UI does a scan on dynamo db table

 * Custom cfn functions timing out without error handling, was difficult to test, ended up deploying lots of different versions while they were clearing up
 * Recreating the flow in Connect Flow Lanugage was difficult, why is export not the same format?